-To meet the requirements of the FSA Local Authority Recovery Plan and exceed these requirements wherever possible.
+To meet the requirements of the FSA Local Authority Recovery Plan and exceed these requirements wherever possible and to ensure food businesses are inspected in accordance with the frequencies identified in the Food Law Code of Practice.

 To inspect all unrated premises (new registrations).